 By Certificate: An attorney may be admitted, without appearing personally, by completing Part I of the “Application for Admission to Practice” form and by filing an original certificate, signed by a judge or the clerk of any of the courts mentioned in the first paragraph of this notice, stating that the applicant is a member in good standing of the bar of that Court.
 The certificate cannot be dated more than 90 days prior to the date of its submission.
 (A certificate from a bar association is unacceptable).

 Renewal: On January 1, 2009, the United States Court of International Trade amended its Rules pertaining to the admission of practice of attorneys.
 USCIT Rule 74(e)(1) requires that each member of the bar of this Court renew his or her membership every five years by filing with the Clerk of the Court, on or before June 1st of every fifth year, a renewal registration and by paying a renewal fee in the amount of $50.00.
-Law firms or other entities may remit a combined payment for multiple renewal registration fees with one check or money order.
+Law firms or other entities may remit a combined payment for multiple renewal registration fees.
 In such circumstances, a completed Attorney Renewal Registration Form for each attorney covered must be submitted along with the payment.

 Notification of the renewal requirement and the Attorney Renewal Registration Form are e-mailed to the last known address of all admitted attorneys prior to the renewal date.
 Attorneys who do not renew will not be able to practice or file pleadings in the United States Court of International Trade.